By Werner Kramer

 Water information service

 The Dutch Department for Waterways and Public Works, Rijkswaterstaat, provides information about the coastal waters and the main inland waterways through the site waterberichtgeving.rws.nl.
 This is an important source of information for water authorities, provinces, safety regions, but also for the commercial sector.

 The site is maintained by Rijkswaterstaat’s Water Management Center Netherlands (WMCN).
-This is a collaboration of the Dutch water management institutes and the meteorological service KNMI, both nationally and regionally.
+This is a collaboration between the Dutch water management institutes and the meteorological service KNMI, both nationally and regionally.

 VORtech, together with water knowledge institute Deltares, is involved in the development of the specialized information system that the advisors use.
 Part of the system are maps and charts that show model forecasts and observation data.
 The backend of this functionality is now based mostly on standardized web components.
 For example, the Digital Delta Digital Delta API is used to access the data for time series in a standard way.
 The same goes for the OGC Web Map Service standard for spatial data.
 The front-end components of the system are built from modern web frameworks.

 A particularly nice development is the visualization of wave forecasts, which replaces an old Java applet.
 The first element is a map of the North Sea, with a layer for wave height and observation locations where more information is available.
 By clicking on such a location, the user can open a panel with the following graphs: a polar graph showing the energy density against the direction and wave frequency; a wave spectrum; and a table with the most important characteristics.
 The first graph nicely illustrates that waves (high frequencies) and swell (low frequencies) might move in different directions.